 The main draw here is undoubtedly seeing the whales.
 Humpback whales, which are among the largest of all sea mammals, migrate from the colder waters of the Antarctic and southern Chile every year to Colombia’s Pacific coast to breed.
 They then return to give birth a year later.

-Nuqui and the nearby Playa Guachalito is one of the most popular and best places to go whale watching in Colombia.
+Nuquí and the nearby Playa Guachalito is one of the most popular and best places to go whale watching in Colombia.
 It is relatively easy to access, safe, and besides the whales, boasts a spectacular and nearly deserted beach.
 I made the trip to Nuqui in July 2016, and I was not disappointed.
-It is one of the more unique and memorable travel experiences in Colombia.
+It is one of the more unique and memorable travel experiences I have had in Colombia.

 This trip is a bit on the more adventurous side.
-Expect to be removed from civilization a bit, which by the way is part of the allure of going anyways The inland jungles in Chocó around Nuqui have also been havens for guerillas and drug traffickers, although the eco-tourists areas are still quite safe.
+Expect to be removed from civilization a bit, which by the way is part of the allure of going anyways The inland jungles in Chocó around Nuquí have also been havens for guerillas and drug traffickers, although the eco-tourist areas are quite safe.
 However, it is probably worth checking up on the situation before you go, especially if you are traveling there via Buenaventura, which has a reputation for crime and unrest.

 Whether you are visiting Colombia or live here, you should definitely consider making the trip to the Pacific to see this spectacular sight.
-There are a few other spots along the coast where you can also see the whales, which you can read about here.
-This guide will focus on Nuqui, which is probably the best blend of ease of travel and price without sacrificing the experience.
+There are a few other spots along the coast where you can also see the whales, but Nuquí is among the best places to see whales in Colombia.
+This guide will focus on Nuquí, which is probably the best blend of ease of travel and price without sacrificing the experience.

 The mating season technically runs from June to October, and whales will be around throughout that time.
 However, the whales will probably be most active and easier to spot in August.
 I did the trip in mid-July and was told a few weeks later would have been better as they were arriving a bit later than normal.
 So if at all possible, try to shoot for visiting around mid-August when the whales should be both plentiful and active.

-If you’ve been convinced to stray from the beaten path and go whale watching, read on for a complete travel guide to Nuqui, Colombia, including how to get there, available accommodations, and what to do when you visit as well as some practical tips.
+If you’ve been convinced to stray from the beaten path and go whale watching, read on for a complete travel guide to Nuquí, Colombia, including how to get there, available accommodations, and what to do in Nuquí, as well as some practical tips.

-Most of the places to stay are located out of the town and along the beach, about a 20 minute boat ride away.
-The places featured above and presumably other places should arrange to pick you up in Nuqui when you arrive, but it is probably worth double checking.
+These and most of the other places to stay in Nuquí are located out of the town and along the beach, about a 20 minute boat ride away.
+The places featured above and other places should arrange to pick you up in Nuqui when you arrive, but it is probably worth double checking.

 If you’re reading this article, this is probably the whole reason you came anyway.
 I know it was my reason for going.
 Anywhere you stay should either have the boat excursion to see the whales included or should be able to set it up for you.